-Currently, 38 states, the District of Columbia, and three U.S. territories, have enacted workable medical cannabis laws that provide, or will provide, meaningful access to medical cannabis for qualifying patients.
+Currently, 37 states and the District of Columbia have enacted workable medical cannabis laws that provide, or will provide, meaningful access to medical cannabis for qualifying patients.
 In order for a state to have a workable medical cannabis law, it must meet the following criteria:

-- 1. Patients are provided legal protections for the medical use and possession of cannabis; - 2.
+- 1. Patients are provided protection from criminal convictions for the medical use and possession of cannabis; - 2.
 There is some realistic means of patients obtaining in-state access to cannabis that does not rely on federal cooperation, typically through private, state-regulated dispensaries, home cultivation, or both; and - 3.
 The law allows for a variety of strains of cannabis, or extracts of cannabis, including both products with higher and lower amounts of THC in amounts sufficient to meet most patients' medical needs.